-The operating results for the medical equipment segment decreased from an operating loss of \$1.9 million in fiscal 2016 to an operating loss of \$2.3 million in fiscal 2017.
-The losses are attributable most significantly to the fact that costs increased by a greater amount than revenues.
+The operating results for the medical equipment segment decreased from loss of \$1.9 million in fiscal 2016 to an operating loss of \$2.3 million in fiscal 2017.
+This decrease was attributable most significantly to the fact that costs increased and the revenues decreased.